INO-quantum/RedPitaya_ULE_cavity_lock/README.md

 This work is based on the [lock-in and PID code by Marcelo Alejandro Luda](https://marceluda.github.io/rp_lock-in_pid/).

-We have modified the [original source on github](https://github.com/marceluda/rp_lock-in_pid) by replacing the square lock-in modulation with a sine-wave modulation of maximum 64MHz (Nyquist-Shannon sampling limit), and demodulation with arbitrary frequency (typically an integer multiple of the modulation frequency), and we have updated to code to run on RedPitaya OS 2.0 (see notes on calibration below).
+We have modified the [original source on github](https://github.com/marceluda/rp_lock-in_pid) by replacing the square lock-in modulation with a sine-wave modulation of maximum 64MHz (Nyquist-Shannon sampling limit), and demodulation with arbitrary frequency (typically an integer multiple of the modulation frequency), and we have updated the code to run on RedPitaya OS 2.0 (see notes on calibration below).
 These modifications are similar to [the high-frequency harmonic lock version](https://github.com/marceluda/rp_lock-in_pid_h_hf), but allow to go to higher frequency and arbitrary demodulation.

 ## Project structure